-Our mission is to transform the patent market by establishing RPX as the essential intermediary between patent owners and operating companies.
+Our mission is to reduce risk and cost for corporate legal departments through technology and market-based solutions.
+A significant part of that mission is to transform the patent market by establishing RPX as the essential intermediary between patent owners and operating companies.
 Our strategy includes the following:

 - Growing Our Client Network We intend to grow our client network by continuing to develop relationships with companies that have experienced NPE-initiated patent litigation and continuing to demonstrate the value of our patent risk management solution. - Acquiring Additional Patent Assets We intend to continue to acquire patent assets that are being or may be asserted against current and prospective clients and to increase our role and expertise in the patent market.
-We believe our disciplined approach to valuing and acquiring patent assets will allow us to continue to deploy our capital in an efficient and effective manner to maximize the patent risk management benefits to our clients. - Focusing on Client Relations We intend to continue to deliver the highest levels of service and support to our clients, in order to assist in our efforts to build and maintain trusting relationships and retain clients. - Developing Proprietary Technology Solutions for Our Clients We intend to continue to enhance our proprietary web portal to provide our clients with the most current intelligence and data on patent acquisition opportunities, relevant litigation activity and key market participants and trends that affect their patent risk exposure. - Syndicated Transactions On certain occasions, clients ask us to acquire patent assets that we would not otherwise purchase using our capital (due to the size or limited applicability of the portfolio).
+We believe our disciplined approach to valuing and acquiring patent assets will allow us to continue to deploy our capital in an efficient and effective manner to maximize the patent risk management benefits to our clients. - Focusing on Client Relations We intend to continue to deliver the highest levels of service and support to our clients, in order to assist in our efforts to build and maintain trusting relationships and retain clients.

+- Developing Proprietary Technology Solutions for Our Clients We intend to continue to enhance our proprietary web portal to provide our clients with the most current intelligence and data on patent acquisition opportunities, relevant litigation activity and key market participants and trends that affect their patent risk exposure. - Syndicated Transactions On certain occasions, clients ask us to acquire patent assets that we would not otherwise purchase using our capital (due to the size or limited applicability of the portfolio).
 In these instances, we facilitate syndicated transactions that include contributions from participating clients in addition to their annual subscription fees.
 Similar to other acquisitions, these syndicated deals are designed to efficiently share resources and collectively reduce litigation risk.
-Transaction participants typically pay a fee to RPX for structuring, negotiating and executing the transactions.

-- Offering NPE Insurance We offer insurance policies for clients interested in additional management of their exposure to patent infringement claims brought by NPEs. - Providing Complementary Solutions We believe we can offer complementary solutions that further mitigate patent risks and expenses for operating companies, including the facilitation of challenges to patent validity, coordinating prior art searches, and other services intended to improve patent quality and reduce expenses for our clients. - Enhancing Our Capabilities Through Acquisitions We occasionally evaluate the potential acquisition of businesses and technologies that can enhance our capabilities and our patent risk management solution.
+Transaction participants typically pay a fee to RPX for structuring, negotiating and executing the transactions. - Offering NPE Insurance We offer insurance policies for businesses interested in management of their exposure to patent infringement claims. - Deterring Abusive Patent Assertion Practices We believe we can improve the efficiency of the patent market, lower unnecessary costs, and deter abusive patent assertion practices by performing systematic, high quality prior art searches on asserted NPE patents, challenging the validity of low quality patents at the United States Patent and Trademark Office, and performing other activities to improve patent quality. - Expand Our Reach Into the Litigation Discovery Management Market By Integrating Our Acquisition of Inventus We believe our acquisition of Inventus will allow us to expand our capabilities by providing an important additional service for corporate legal departments: litigation discovery management tools. - Enhancing Our Capabilities Through Acquisitions We occasionally evaluate the potential acquisition of businesses and technologies that can enhance our capabilities and our patent risk management solution.

-Our Client Network
+Our Patent Risk Management Client Network

 We have built a network of clients that includes some of the world's most prominent technology companies, as well as many smaller and emerging companies.
-As of December 31, 2014, we had 204 clients.
+As of December 31, 2015, we had 255 clients.